OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 The following considerations should be made when selecting the network infrastructure for running Riak:

 - When using Riak to store and retrieve large (e.g. o(100KB) or bigger) objects, network bandwidth may be the bottleneck and in many systems bandwidth of more than 1 Gbps will be required.
 - TCP incast is a generic problem in distributed systems, where multiple nodes return the same object to a coordinating node concurrently.
-Since Riak 3.0, when Riak is used with the leveled backend, the potential for incast issues is significantly mitigated by coordinating with object metadata transmission rather than value transmission.
-It is still prudent to consider the potential for incast problems in network design - in particular ensuring that network switches are data-centre class with appropriate buffer sizes.
+  - Since Riak 3.0, depending on storage backend, the potential for incast issues is significantly mitigated by coordinating with object metadata transmission rather than value transmission.
+  - It is still prudent to consider the potential for incast problems in network design - in particular ensuring that network switches are data-centre class with appropriate buffer sizes.
 - Riak is partition tolerant, in that during partition events data can still be stored securely across multiple nodes, and values can be merged (potentially forming siblings where conflicts cannot be resolved) when partitions heal.
 Read events (both Object and Query API calls) may still not succeed correctly during partitions, particularly on minority partitions.
 So although there exists aspects of partition tolerance, it is still important to design networks running Riak clusters so that partition events are rare.
 - It is assumed in the design and development of Riak that network round-trip times within a cluster are o(1) ms or better.
 At higher latencies network delays will tend to become the most significant proportion of the overall user response delay.
   - There is no assumption of minimal network latency between clusters, so resilience across geographically diverse locations with long round-trip times should be managed by running multiple clusters.